benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 ## CAPABILITIES

-In the wild deployments from actual ISPs show that protocol-specific commands to find available authentication methods, e.g. IMAP `CAPABILITIES` or POP3 `CAPA`, are not reliable.
+Deployments in the wild from actual ISPs show that protocol-specific commands to find available authentication methods, e.g. IMAP `CAPABILITIES` or POP3 `CAPA`, are not reliable.
 Many email servers advertize authentication methods that do not work.